MicrosoftDocs/learn/learn-pr/student-evangelism/python-flask-build-ai-web-app/includes/3-exercise-upload-photos.md

 ### Set the Flask environment variable

-To use Flask, you need an environment variable to tell Flask where to run.
-For the Contoso Travel website, we'll set Flask to run in development mode.
+To develop the Contoso Travel website, we'll set Flask to run in development mode.

 Running Flask in development mode is helpful when you're working on a website.
 Flask automatically reloads any files that change while the site is running.
 If you let Flask default to production mode and change the contents of an HTML file or another asset, you have to restart Flask to see the change in your browser.